AvirukBasak/scsh-lang/docs/LanguageDocs.md

 The following takes memory ownership
 - Any variable to whom data is assigned (until reassigned)
 - Accumulator; or else procedure returns won't work (temporarily)
+- Intermediate results are owned by 2 internal temporary variables

 #### Accumulator
 The language uses a temporary location called the `accumulator` to store the result of operations and return values.